FRIENDS OF GLENDINNING

 The Friends of Glendinning raise funds to support the Glendinning Academy in Newton Abbot a school for children aged from 7 to 19 with social interaction and communication needs including those on the Autism Spectrum.

 RORY a Portugese Water Dog [PWD] has been purchased by The Rotary Club of Newton Abbot.
 PWD’s are excellent for providing support to those with learning difficulties, mental health problems, to children with low self-esteem.
 Rory’s training will mean that he will be able to pick up cues both verbal and non-verbal from people and will know the kind of support that is required of him.

 Without regular grant funding it relies on local fundraising and donations to make improvements and repairs.

-To make the charity sustainable, it hopes to convert the hall into a local care & respite centre, it has been established that there is a great need to give carers a centrally located venue for day care.
+Sitting in the grounds is a brick-built hall, which has fallen into disrepair.
+To make the charity sustainable, with the help of the Rotary Club of Newton Abbot it hopes to convert the hall into a local care & respite centre, it has been established that there is a great need to give carers a centrally located venue for day care.

 Providing hospice care for children with life-limiting conditions.
 Respite and short breaks for their families, emergency care & palliative care, given at three wonderful children's hospices; Little Bridge House in Devon, Charlton Farm in Somerset, and Little Harbour in Cornwall.

 30 years of creating memories to cherish 2021 is an incredibly special year for Children’s Hospice South West, as they mark 30 years since they were founded by Eddie and Jill Farwell in 1991.
 Since then, thousands of families with a seriously ill child have been welcomed through the hospice doors as part of their journey, finding a haven of care, support, and friendship.

 This support group helps families with children and adults who have RTS.